wechandoit/artss-app/README.md

 ## Overview

-This is a full-stack application, designed to be paired with the ARTSS prototype.

-The purpose of the application is to efficiently control, manage, and schedule essential protocols involved with tracheostomy care in intensive care units.
+This is a full-stack application, designed to be paired with the ARTSS prototype and efficiently control, manage, and schedule essential protocols involved with tracheostomy care in intensive care units.

 The application consists of a backend API created with Flask and SQLAlchemy, and a frontend interface created with Vite, React, and TypeScript.

 ## Tech Stack

 Frontend: React, Vite, TypeScript

 Backend: Flask, SQLAlchemy

 Database: PostgreSQL

 ### Authors